Last Updated on September 23, 2021 by

 If the sunscreen smell has made it through the creviced areas of your clothing, i.e., neckline, pants inseams, shoulders seams, sprinkle baking soda and warm water onto those areas and scrub gently.

 Please leave it to soak for about 30 minutes and then toss the clothes into your washing machines as usual.
-This is a good tip for someone throwing the sun-soaked garments into the washing machines plus another laundry.
+This is a good tip for someone throwing sun-soaked garments into the washing machines plus another laundry.

 4. Use Any Laundry Detergent Booster In Your Washing Cycle